Frequently Asked Questions

 Paradise workshops include flow, movement, yoga, meditation, creative arts, and more.

-Workshops run on Saturdays during the day and are free for festival ticket holders and volunteers.
+Workshops run on Saturday daytime and are free for all festival ticket holders and volunteers.